-- What the user can see– assigning a User to a Group enables the User to access any records that are visible to the Group.
-A Team is always linked to a specific Group, assigning a User to Team also assigns the user to the Group.
-Teams were introduced to enable customers to create a separate authorisation layer to deal with multi-tenant deployments within a Workspace.
+- What the user can see – assigning a User to a Group enables the User to access any records that are visible to the Group.
+A Team is always linked to a specific Group; assigning a User to Team also assigns the user to the Group.
+Teams were introduced to allow companies to create a separate authorisation layer to deal with multi-tenant deployments within a Workspace.

-- What the user can do– assigning a User to an Application enables the User to access the functionality provided by that Application.
-Within an Application a User’s functionality may be further restricted by the Roles that the User has been assigned.
+- What the user can do – assigning a User to an Application lets the User access the functionality provided by that Application.
+Within an Application, a User’s functionality may be further restricted by the Roles that the User has been assigned.

 To simplify the onboarding process for new Users, a Workspace User Administrator can define multiple “Invite User” templates that provide a default of set of Groups, Teams, Applications and Roles for each User.
-When a User receives an invitation to join a workspace they are provided with a GUID to the “Invite User” template.
-As they complete the join process their new User record is provisioned according to the template.
-The Workspace User Administrator can also include a manual authentication step to validate that only valid people are using the invitation to gain access to the Workspace.
+When a User receives an invitation to join a workspace, they are provided with a GUID to the “Invite User” template.
+As they complete the join process, their new User record is provisioned according to the template.
+The Workspace User Administrator can also include a manual authentication step to check that only specific people are using the invitation to gain access to the Workspace.

 Command Query Responsibility Segregation (CQRS) Model